2022–23 Linfield F.C. season

-The 2022–23 season is Linfield's 122nd season in the top flight of the Northern Ireland Football League having never been relegated since the leagues formation in 1890.
+The 2022–23 season is Linfield's 122nd season in the top flight of the Northern Ireland Football League having never been relegated since the league's formation in 1890.
 In addition to the domestic league, they will also compete in the Irish Cup, the League Cup, the County Antrim Shield, the Scottish Challenge Cup, the UEFA Champions League, UEFA Europa League and UEFA Europa Conference League.